zauberware/hermine-chat/README.md

 # Hermine-Chat

-Hermine-Chat is a react package to integrate on any website.
+Hermine-Chat is a react package to integrate a hermine.ai-based chat component on any website.
+Come and create and account on [hermine.ai](https://hermine.ai) to get started.
+Build custom GPTs and profit from the knowhow of talented data engineers, software-developers and product owners.

 ## Integration